Perspective

 When a subject is lighted with very diffused light, the three-dimensional form or volume of the subject is difficult to perceive because of the lack of distinct shadows.
 If, on the other hand, subjects are lighted with strong directional light from angles that cause part of the subject to be fully lighted and other parts to be in shadow, a visual clue of the subject’s form or volume is provided.
 When a number of such objects are included within the picture area, the perception of form, volume, and depth is increased.
 When front or side lighting is used, the length, depth, and shape of the shadows cast on the ground provide a perspective of each object’s volume.
 Also, the distance between shadows cast on the ground helps us to perceive the overall depth of the scene.

-Atmospheric PerspectivePortugal
+Atmospheric Perspective

 For all practical purposes, air is transparent.
-For most photography, this is fundamentally true; however, when pictures are made of subjects at great distances, the air is actually less than fully transparent.
+For most photography, this is fundamentally true; however, when pictures are made of subjects at great distances, the air is less than fully transparent.
 This is because air contains very fine particles of water vapor, dust, smoke and so on.
 These particles scatter light and change its direction.
 The presence of scattering shows distant subjects in pictures as having a veil or haze.
 The appearance or effect of this scattering is proportional to the distance of the objects from the viewpoint.
 The greater the distance, the greater the amount of veiling or haze.
-The effects of this scattering varies with atmospheric conditions and, when having in mind this influence, several factors should be considered:
+The effects of this scattering vary with atmospheric conditions and, when having in mind this influence, several factors should be considered:

 • Contrast – The luminescence of each object in a scene is a direct result of the objects reflective quality and the amount of light falling on it.
 When objects are far away, light from highly reflective objects is scattered; therefore, when viewed from a distance or on a print, the darker portions of these distant objects do not appear as dark and the contrast is reduced.
 When there are objects both near and far from the camera, the difference in contrast provides a perception of distance.

 • Brightness – The particles in air that scatter light are also illuminated by the sun.
 This causes an increase in the overall brightness of the objects seen.
-This increase in luminescence, coupled with a loss of contrast, causes objects in the distance to be seen and photographed as lighter in color than they would be at a closer distance.
+This increase in luminescence, coupled with a loss of contrast, causes objects in the distance to be seen and photographed as lighter in color than they would be at a closer distance

-Color is defined by three qualities: hue, saturation, and brightness.
+• Color saturation – The scattering of light not only affects contrast and brightness but also color saturation.Color is defined by three qualities: hue, saturation, and brightness.
 A pure hue is fully saturated.
 When a hue is unsaturated, it is no longer pure but has gray within.
 Colors of a distant scene appear to have less color saturation, because the light is scattered and also because of the overall presence of the unsaturated light of aerial haze.
 The original scene colors appear less saturated or pure when seen or photographed from a distance than from close-up; therefore, color saturation or desaturation allows the viewer to perceive distance in a color photograph.

 • Sharpness – Because of atmospheric haze, there is a loss of image sharpness or definition in distant objects.
 This loss of sharpness is caused both by the lowering of contrast and the scattering of light.
 The loss of sharpness contributes to a sense of distance.
 This can be enhanced by setting the far limit of the lens depth of field just short of infinity.
 This procedure throws the most distant objects slightly out of focus.
 This combined with the other effects of aerial perspective intensities the sense of distance.

-All photos in this page are mine and I own the copyright.
-These texts were originally created for my work in photography course in French school in Belgrade.
+All photos on this page are mine and I own the copyright.
+These texts were created for my work in photography course in French school in Belgrade.
 I wrote this text probably under the influence of other websites or books about photography and references can be found in the footer of each post.

 References: